m-moshtagh/Oakjutsu/hibernate-biju/src/main/resources/note/hibernate/entityrelationships.md

 ![Introduction](../pics/intro9.png)
 ![Introduction](../pics/intro10.png)

+> On OneToMany if we declare unidirectional mapping, We have only one side to navigate.
+We can persist from only one side.
+> For complex queries we need to use join fetch in order to retrieve something.
+> For bidirectional OneToMany mapping, one side should declare ManyToOne relationship and, also it should be the master.
+> so the OneToMany side should mapBy the ManyToOne side.
+For persisting from OneToMany Side we can create  a helper method
+> which submits itself on the master.
+Example is found in `onetomannybidirectional` package.

 > PRO TIP: On Bidirectional relationships we can use Helper methods to set the objects on both sides.

 ### JPA Enumerations